cobalthq/cobalt-product-public-docs/content/en/Getting started/_index.md

 our pentesters can use to test your asset(s).
 When you purchase credits from Cobalt, we send you an email invitation, which you can use to [Sign in to Cobalt](./sign-in).

+## Overview

-Our journey then takes you through the following stages to create a pentest:
+Our journey takes you through the steps required to create a pentest:

 1. [Define Your Assets](./assets).
 Our pentesters analyze all kinds of assets, from web apps to internal networks.